-- Date: Friday, 21 September 2018
+- Date: Friday, 13th September 2019

-- Venue: on campus at each participating school (to be organised by teachers)
+- Venue: campus of each participating school

-In addition, all participating students will be awarded certificates.
+All participating students will be awarded certificates.

-The ACHSC Syllabus is divided into four areas of study, each of which explores a different aspect of cancer:
+The ACHSC Syllabus is divided into four areas of study, each of which explores a different aspect of cancer;

 - Cancer Cell Biology